awassink/docker-training/README.md

 Use `/usr/share/nginx/html` as guestfolder (default webcontent directory of nginx) and `<project-directory>/web-app/src` as hostfolder.
 Note not to use relative paths.
 Check the webpage with the browser.
+If you change the text in the index.html file this change will directly be visible when you refresh the page in the browser.

 ### Explore the Dokcer image and its layers
 With `dive` we can have a look into Docker images and how they are build up.